 - Who will make decisions about the child’s life.

 - How the child will be transported from one parent’s home to the other’s.

 Parents are strongly encouraged to work together when they create a parenting plan or child custody arrangement.
 In addition, they should reach an agreement via negotiation and mediation.

-When both parents come to an agreement on their own, there is often less resentment about following the terms of the agreement.
-Because of this, the general relationship between the parents is usually more amicable – something that can be very important for the child’s well-being.
+When both parents come to an agreement on their own, there is often less resentment about following the terms.
+Because of this, the relationship between parents is usually more amicable – which is very important for the child’s well-being.